astropy/astropy-APEs/APE17.rst

 +-------------------------------------+-------------------------------------+

-We propose that a new package called extension-helpers be created starting from astropy-helpers but with only the minimal amount of functionality needed to handle the definition of compiled extensions, external libraries, and the auto-discovery of Cython extensions.
-This package would need to be declared as a build-time dependency in ``pyproject.toml``.
+We propose that a new package called extension-helpers be created starting from astropy-helpers but with only functionality related to:

+* Collecting extension definitions from ``setup_package.py`` files
+* Auto-defining Cython extensions
+* Determining flags for OpenMP compilation

+This package would need to be declared as a build-time dependency in ``pyproject.toml`` for packags that wish to use it.

 In addition to the changes described here, we also recommend moving all or as many as possible of the options for the ``setup()`` function in ``setup.py`` to